MapleStory: Characters

 Six Hero classes are available: Aran, Evan, Mercedes, Phantom, Luminous and Shade.
 The Hero classes are characters with background stories related to the antagonist of the game, the Black Mage.
 Aran has the Combo System, a unique feature to the class, allowing them to generate combo counts by hitting monsters, giving them buffs and allowing them to cast combo-consuming skills.
 Evan is similar to Magicians, but uses a dragon, which fights alongside them.
 Mercedes is an elven archer who uses dual bowguns.
 Phantom is a Thief character with the ability to mimic skills from Explorer characters.
 Luminous is a magician of light who can also use dark magic which they absorbed from the Black Mage.
 Shade is the sixth and forgotten hero, whose existence was erased during the sealing of the Black Mage.
 They use spirits to aid them in battle.

 Resistance characters begin in Edelstein, a town taken over by the Black Mage's followers, the Black Wings.
 The characters created under the Resistance branch begin as Citizens and have four available job advancements: Battle Mage, Wild Hunter, Blaster and Mechanic.
 A Battle Mage uses a staff for physical attacks, a Wild Hunter rides a jaguar while wielding a crossbow, a Blaster uses an arm cannon and a Mechanic uses a robotic suit to fight.
 Demon, a separate class, under the resistance branch, is created differently from the normal Resistance.
 A Demon character can become a Demon Slayer, who uses one-handed blunt weapons and axes, or the Demon Avenger, who uses a specialised weapon called the Desperado.
 Xenon, another separate resistance character, is a human-turned-cyborg who escaped from the Black Wings' laboratories who uses Whip Blades in combat.

 There are three main continents common to all versions in the MapleStory world: Maple Island, Victoria Island, and Ossyria.
 Maple Island is where adventurers start off their characters.
 Victoria Island contains eight cities, and is where most classes begin.
 Ossyria features seven distinct regions with varying environments: El Nath Mountains, Ludus Lake, Aqua Road, Minar Forest, Mu Lung Garden, Nihal Desert, and Temple of Time.
 Ereve and Rien are separated from another land which is the beginning of another job of the game.

 The Cash Shop is an in-game shop where players use real-life currency to purchase unique virtual goods such as avatars, digital pets and other in-game items.
 Most Cash Shop items expire after a period of time.
+The Cash Shop also offers a shop permit, allowing players to set up a store in the in-game market location called the Free Market, exclusively for the classic game mode.